ITESM-FIWARE/data-encryption/README.md

 # NGSI-Encryption-Layer-as-a-Service

-This document describes the encryption service developed at ITESM as a tool for encrypt and decrypt FIWARE data models.
-The application can be seen as two stand-alone services, one that uses tokens as a security measure and the second one that uses sessions as security measure.
+This document describes the encryption service developed at ITESM as a tool for encrypting and decrypting FIWARE data models.
+The application can be seen as two stand-alone services, one that uses tokens as a security measure and the second one that uses sessions as a security measure.
 Both stand-alone services enable the encryption and decryption of all up-to-date available FIWARE data models published in [FIWARE Data Models official site](https://www.fiware.org/developers/data-models/).
-First, the overall overview of the encryption service is described; secondly, the stand-alone service that use tokens is introduced; lastly, the stand-alone service that use sessions is detailed.
+First, the overall overview of the encryption service is described; secondly, the stand-alone service that uses tokens is introduced; lastly, the stand-alone service that uses sessions is detailed.

 ## Overall overview
 In the following, the service specifications are described.
-This specifications applies to both stand-alone services mentioned above.
+This specification applies to both stand-alone services mentioned above.

 ### Prerequisites
 The encryption service can be installed on every Operative System that supports Docker.